Repair Damage From Teeth Grinding & Clenching

 Dr. Reece will review your budget, goals, and oral health problems with you before treatment.
 You can also discuss your symptoms and ask any questions you may have about treatment.

 Oral appliances are a great treatment option for bruxism.
-They act like mouthguards and can be worn at night to protect teeth and keep them from grinding together.
+They act like mouthguards.
+You will wear them at night to protect teeth and keep them from grinding together.
 Oral appliances can fit over your upper or lower teeth to take pressure off of the jaw.

 If you have broken or damaged teeth from severe teeth clenching and grinding, or just worn down teeth, Dr. Reece may recommend that you receive dental crowns.
 This restorative treatment also protects teeth from further wear and tear by covering them like a cap.
 Dental crowns are also custom-made to blend in with teeth.